 Should You Call the Police Following a Car Accident?

 If you’re involved in a car accident, it’s important to always contact the Fishers police department.
 It doesn’t matter whether you were at fault or not, the local authorities should be made aware.
 In Indiana and many other states, you are required by law to report any car accident that involves injury, death, or entrapment of another person.
-Additionally, you must report accidents that involve damage to property, except for the vehicles involved.

-If a crash involved no injuries and caused only minor damage to the vehicles involved, you don’t need to report it.
-However, regardless of what’s required by law, reporting an accident is essential if you want to get compensation for damages through a personal injury claim.
+However, regardless of what’s required by law, as Fishers auto accident lawyers we recommend reporting an accident, as it is essential if you want to get compensation for damages through a personal injury claim.
 Once you call 911 and the police arrive, they will fill out an official accident report and document the scene.

 What Types of Car Crash Injury Cases Does Your Law Firm Handle?